 The Presentation Planning Checklist

-This checklist is adapted in part from "Business Communications: A Cultural and Strategic Approach," by Michael J. Rouse and Sandra Rouse.
+This is adapted in part from "Business Communications: A Cultural and Strategic Approach" by Michael J. Rouse and Sandra Rouse.

-- Does your introduction grab your audience's attention?
-And does it need to explain your objectives?
+- Does your introduction grab participant's attention and explain your objectives?

 - Do you follow this by clearly defining the points of the presentation?

-- Are the main points in a logical sequence?
+- Are these main points in logical sequence?

-- Do the main points need support from visual aids or props?
+- Do the main points need support from visual aids?

-- Does your presentation's conclusion summarize the presentation clearly and concisely?
+- Does your closing summarize the presentation clearly and concisely?

 - Is the conclusion strong?

-- Have you tied the conclusion to the introduction?
+- Have your tied the conclusion to the introduction?

-- Are the visual aids easy to read/view and easy to understand?
+- Are the visual aids easy to read and easy to understand?

-- Are they tied into the points that you're trying to communicate?
+- Are they tied into the points you are trying to communicate?